-During the fiscal year ended March 31, 2016, Mr. Kenley received a retention bonus (see below) and during the fiscal year ended March 31, 2015, Mr. Kenley earned bonuses totaling \$15,000 from us.
-All of those bonuses were based upon targets established by our compensation committee.
+During the fiscal year ended March 31, 2016, Mr. Kenley received a retention bonus (see below).
+Aethlon did not pay any bonuses during the fiscal year ended March 31, 2017.

 Retention Agreements

 On October 16, 2015, following a recommendation of our Compensation Committee, we approved retention bonus grants to three of our executive officers under a newly established Aethlon Senior Management Retention Program to maintain management stability going forward.
 The Board approved a \$100,000 retention bonus for Mr. James A. Joyce, our Chief Executive Officer, a \$50,000 retention bonus for Mr. Rodney S. Kenley, our President, and a \$50,000 retention bonus for Mr. James B. Frakes, our Chief Financial Officer.